Whyzanet/WhyzaGC/README.md

 There are a number of items you can collect to test radiation.

 Vaseline glass contains uranium which makes it a useful item for background level radiation testing.
 It is easily available on Ebay.
-Other options are volcanic rock, granite benchtops, some types of FiestaWare, or chunks of uranium... http://unitednuclear.com/
+Other options are volcanic rock, granite benchtops, some types of Fiesta tableware, or chunks of uranium... http://unitednuclear.com/

 The SBM20 detects limited range high energy beta particle radiation and penetrating long range gamma electromagnetic radiation, but not short range alpha particle radiation which is stopped by the tube's metallic outer composition, which is fine as you don’t want to be playing with hazardous alpha radiation sources anyway ( e.g. a smoke alarm’s Americium-241 ).